Geebs Coaching

 The short version

 The method is simple on purpose.
 The hard part is not knowing that training, nutrition, recovery, and consistency matter.
-The hard part is keeping all four moving together when work, travel, weekends, low sleep, and stress start pulling the week apart.
+The hard part is keeping all four moving together when work, travel, weekends, low sleep, missed workouts, and imperfect meals start pulling the week apart.

 Why Kris named it